biolab/orange-web2/public/blog/2021-01-orange-in-classroom/2021-01-11-orange-in-classroom.md

 ---
-author = "Ajda Pretnar"
+author: "Ajda Pretnar"
-date = "2021-01-11"
+date: "2021-01-11"
-draft = false
+draft: false
-title = "Orange in Classroom"
+title: "Orange in Classroom"
-type = "blog"
+type: "blog"
-thumbImage = "/blog_img/2021/2021-01-11-orange-in-education-small.png"
+thumbImage: "/blog_img/2021/2021-01-11-orange-in-education-small.png"
-frontPageImage = "/blog_img/2021/2021-01-11-orange-in-education-small.png"
+frontPageImage: "/blog_img/2021/2021-01-11-orange-in-education-small.png"
-blog = ["Orange", "education", "teaching", "university"] shortExcerpt = "Orange is used in over two hundred universities around the world." longExcerpt = "Orange is actively used in classrooms at over two hundred universities from around the world." x2images = true  # true if using retina screenshots, else false
+blog: ["Orange", "education", "teaching", "university"]
+shortExcerpt: "Orange is used in over two hundred universities around the world."
+longExcerpt: "Orange is actively used in classrooms at over two hundred universities from around the world."
+x2images: true  # true if using retina screenshots, else false
 ---

 # Orange in Classroom